wasmerio/old-docs.wasmer.io/integrations/examples/using-exported-globals.md

 ---
 description: >-
-  A WASM module can export entities, like functions, memories, globals and tables.
+  A Wasm module can export entities, like functions, memories, globals and tables.
 This example illustrates how to use exported globals.
 ---

 # ✏️ Using guest \(exported\) globals

-In this example we'll be using a simple WASM module which exports some globals.
+In this example we'll be using a simple Wasm module which exports some globals.

-Globals are probably the simplest entity we'll encounter in WASM modules but there is still some interesting things to talk about.
+Globals are probably the simplest entity we'll encounter in Wasm modules but there is still some interesting things to talk about.
 For example, globals come in two flavors:

 * Immutable globals \(`const`\)
 * Mutable globals \(`var`\)